 Cash prize worth Rs 25,000 was equally distributed among five winners.
 The event witnessed as many as 80 entries, out of which 58 got approved to compete.
 The business ideas ranged from sustainable development, health-care, traffic management, to clean energy and many more.
 The participants proposed some innovative solutions to a range of real-world problems, which included cutting edge technologies such as image-processing, composite materials, Swarm technologies, etc.

-The panel included industry experts like Dr. Dinesh Ramegowda, Senior Manager for R&D, Amazon, Mr. Sai Prasad, Retired Senior Scientist, ISRO, Mr. Hulakund, Deputy General Manager, Agni Motors, and Mrs. Mamatha from Wuerth Elektronik India Pvt Ltd. Senior professors from the School of Engineering and Technology, Jain University were also members of the panel.
+The panel included industry experts like Dr. Dinesh Ramegowda, Senior Manager for R&D, Amazon, Mr. Sai Prasad, Retired Senior Scientist, ISRO, Mr. Hulakund, Deputy General Manager, Agni Motors, and Mrs. Mamatha from Wuerth Elektronik India Pvt Ltd. Senior professors from the School of Engineering and Technology, Jain (Deemed-to-be University) were also members of the panel.
 The evaluation criteria were detailed covering various aspects of ideation, product, marketing and other relevant parameters.

 The shortlist was done in two rounds.
 Firstly, 50-odd entries were shortlisted into 12 by a group of 3-5 panelists.
 And finally, before the entire panel the Top-12 ideas were once again evaluated to shortlist the Top-5.
 Many of the ideas were innovative and some displayed potential for commercialization.
 Ultimately, five final ideas were taken up for scrutiny in subsequent rounds of evaluation.